What is a job description?

 Recommended For Further Reading

 Job descriptions are a vital resource for employers, aiding not only each step of the employment process but the entirety of the employee lifecycle, from recruitment to offboarding.

 - Provide a basis with which to create employee evaluations.
 Companies can use job descriptions to understand how new joiners are adjusting to their responsibilities and performing in their roles.

 - Facilitate collaboration between team members and supervisors to create and develop long-term career goals and development plans.

 - Determine what training programs to invest in based on the needs of different roles across the company.

 Why should creating high-quality job descriptions be a part of modern HR strategy?

 Job descriptions aren’t just a supplementary component of the HR strategy.
-Modern HR strategy needs job descriptions to be effective.
+Modern HR strategy must incorporate accurate and effective job descriptions to succeed in today’s world of work.
 Complete, well-written job descriptions enable HR to build a plan that drives successful employee recruitment, engagement, and retention.